Takakiriy/brebase/README.md

 ## Exammple

     ...
-    $ git checkout  A   #// Working on A branch
+    $ git checkout  A   #// Change current branch to A branch
     $ git commit -m "A1"
     $ export BREBASE_MAIN_BRANCH=F
-    $ brebase push  #// Merge to F branch
+    $ brebase push  #// Merge from current branch A to F branch ...
-    ...
     $ git commit -m "A2"
     $ brebase push
     WARNING: brebase push did not merge from "A" to "F", because "A" is behind "F".
-    $ brebase pull  #// Merge from F branch
+    $ brebase pull  #// Merge from F branch to current branch A
-    $ brebase push  #// Merge to F branch
+    $ brebase push  #// Merge from current branch A to F branch

 <!-- TOC depthFrom:1 -->